Overview

 Connect with others and follow the latest advances in treating Crohn's disease and ulcerative colitis on Mayo Clinic Connect.

-Crohn's disease is a type of inflammatory bowel disease (IBD).
-It causes swelling of the tissues (inflammation) in your digestive tract, which can lead to abdominal pain, severe diarrhea, fatigue, weight loss and malnutrition.
+Crohn's disease is a type of inflammatory bowel disease (IBD) that causes swelling and irritation of the tissues, called inflammation, in the digestive tract.
+This can lead to belly pain, severe diarrhea, fatigue, weight loss and malnutrition.

-Inflammation caused by Crohn's disease can involve different areas of the digestive tract in different people, most commonly the small intestine.
-This inflammation often spreads into the deeper layers of the bowel.
+Inflammation caused by Crohn's disease can affect different areas of the digestive tract in different people.
+Crohn's most commonly affects the end of the small intestine and the beginning of the large intestine.
+The inflammation often spreads into the deeper layers of the bowel.

-Crohn's disease can be both painful and debilitating, and sometimes may lead to life-threatening complications.
+Crohn's disease can be both painful and debilitating.
+Sometimes, it may lead to serious or life-threatening complications.

-There's no known cure for Crohn's disease, but therapies can greatly reduce its signs and symptoms and even bring about long-term remission and healing of inflammation.
-With treatment, many people with Crohn's disease are able to function well.
+There's no known cure for Crohn's disease, but therapies can greatly reduce its symptoms and even bring about long-term remission and healing of inflammation.
+With treatment, many people with Crohn's disease can function well.

 Symptoms